Legal and Regulatory Information

 Smith & Williamson Investment Management LLP

 The revised Shareholder Rights Directive (SRD II) takes effect in the UK on 10 June 2019.
 Firms that provide investment management services to certain types of institutional investors are required to publish a shareholder engagement policy explaining how they engage with the companies in which they invest, and annual information about how the policy has been implemented.
-Smith & Williamson Investment Management LLP is currently developing such an engagement policy.
+The revised Shareholder Rights Directive (SRD II) took effect in the UK on 10 June 2019.
+Firms that provide investment management services to certain types of institutional investors are required to publish a shareholder engagement policy explaining how they engage with the companies in which they invest, and annual information about how the policy has been implemented.
+Smith & Williamson Investment Management LLP’s engagement policy can be found here.

 If you have any questions, please do not hesitate to contact your relationship manager.

 A full copy of Smith & Williamson Investment Management LLP’s statement on The UK Stewardship Code is available to view and download here.

 Order Execution Policy